lsaenzt/DicePools.jl/docs/src/codedescription.md

 ## Symbol dice

 SymbolDice.jl calculates the probability for dice with symbols instead of numbers on their sides.
-Each combination of symbols are given a probability.
+Each combination of symbols is given a probability.

 ## Pool

 Pool.jl includes a function for combining the results of previous rolls.
-Either numberic or symbol dice
+Either numberic, symbol dice or both